CodeBullet-Community/MentionBot/README.md

 PRs are welcome!

-- Make locking via commands persistent (currently at start only loads default from `config.json`)
+- Make locking via commands persistent (currently at the start only loads default from `config.json`)
 - Add command cooldown
 - Make wait time relative to the last message the user sent in the channel with some minimum wait time and some threshold when normal wait times apply again